e2r2fx/VectorCode/docs/cli.md

 If your environment doesn't support `numpy` version 2.0+, the default, unconstrained numpy may not work for you.
-In this case, you can try installing the package by `uv tool install vectorcode[legacy]`, which enforces numpy `v1.x`.
+In this case, you can try installing the package by `uv tool install 'vectorcode[legacy]'`, which enforces numpy `v1.x`.
 If this doesn't help, please open an issue with your OS, CPU architecture, python version and the vectorcode virtual environment (`uv tool run --from=vectorcode python -m ensurepip && uv tool run --from=vectorcode python -m pip freeze`).